-Savings Credit is extra payment for those who saved money towards retirement.
+Savings Credit is worth up to £13.73 a week for a single person or £15.35 for couples.
+It’s an extra payment for those who saved money towards retirement.
 However, if you reached state pension age on or after 6th April 2016 you may not be eligible for savings credit.

 Pension credit can be used to top up income for people who receive other benefits such as Carer’s Allowance.
 It also enables you to claim other benefits such as housing benefit and free NHS dental treatment.